-The Sommier was a heavier type of draft used for activities such as plowing, packing, and heavy pulling.
-The Roussin was a much lighter horse that proved favorable as a mount.
-It retained the easy going amble of its predecessors and was also a high quality war horse.
+The Sommier was a heavier type of draft used for activities such as ploughing, packing, and heavy pulling.
+The Roussin was a much lighter horse that proved favourable as a mount.
+It retained the easy-going amble of its predecessors and was also a high-quality warhorse.

 Toward the end of the 19th century, this breed evolved once again into the three sub-categories present in the world today.
 These three categories are the Draft Breton, the Postier Breton and the Corlay Breton.

 - Draft Breton– This sub-category was the result of crossing the Breton with Boulonnais, Ardennes and Percherons.
 This horse is a heavy and powerful animal used for draft work.

 - Postier Breton– This sub-category was the result of crossing the Breton with the Norfolk Roadster, which made an extremely versatile horse.
 This animal is much lighter and refined, yet retains the great strength of its predecessor.
 They are the most favoured type in Brittany, possessing a lively and energetic spirit.